 Store bought lighter fluid alternatives.

-We have full item reviews up for both of these products.
+We have full item reviews up for all of these products.

 Got any other things that can light your charcoal in a pinch?
 We would love to hear about it in our comments section.